sonic-net/SONiC/doc/nat/nat_design_spec.md

 The inactivity timeout period is configurable for the basic NAT entries.

 The dynamic port allocation from the pool is done in a random manner.
-When the pool is exhausted, new incoming connections are no longer NAT'ted.
-In such scenario, the new incoming traffic are reported as NAT miss and dropped in the kernel.
+When the pool is exhausted, new incoming connections are no longer NAT'ted in the hardware.
+In such scenario, the new incoming traffic are reported as NAT miss and dropped.
 Only when the inactive entries are released are the new incoming connections dynamically mapped to the freed up ports.

 #### 2.2.3.1 Full Cone NAT
 When the first connection from a particular internal IP + L4 port is dynamically SNAT mapped to an external IP + L4 port, the SNAT and the corresponding DNAT entries are added for that mapping in the hardware.